moretromain/cpp-bootstrap/README.md

 cpp-bootstrap is not intended to be a full-blown production-ready build system.
 It is more a quick-start template for designing small and cross-platform C++ codebase architectures without messing with IDE project wizards and other sources of joy and happiness.

+## What's inside and how to use it ?
 The best way to use it is to embed the ```builder``` folder into a CMake tree, and then use the provided macros instead of pure CMake calls to populate the ```CMakeLists.txt``` files.

 The builder is made of three main components: